ramszaj513/Pneumonia-Detection-/README.md

 # Future plans for development
 Developing more accurate deep learning model (potentially one already created and tested as efficient)
 Creating a python sript which utilizes Amazon S3 cloud storage services to efficiently download the model on startup
-Using a CDN (Content delivery network) to make the website faster
+Using a CDN (Content delivery network) to make the website faster (maybe? (if its possible on streamlit cloud))

 # Sources
 Heatmap algorithm source: https://github.com/wiqaaas/youtube/blob/master/Deep_Learning_Using_Tensorflow/Demystifying_CNN/Gradient%20Visualization.ipynb